cosmicjs/twitter-extension/README.md

 # Cosmic Twitter Extension
 A [Cosmic JS](https://cosmicjs.com) Extension for searching Tweets by keyword.
-Save the Tweet to your Bucket.
-Saved Tweets are available as an API endpoint.
+Save the Tweet to your Bucket making tweets available in your Cosmic JS API endpoint.

 ### [Install Extension](https://cosmicjs.com/extensions/twitter-search)